kazurayam/KS_Fake_KeywordLogger_Integrates_ExtentReports/docs/index.md

 The classes created in the `Include/scripts/groovy` folder is declared first.
 The precedence depends on the line order.
 Therefore the classes in the `Include/scripts/groovy` folder will have the higher precedence to the classes in the `com.kms.katalon.core_1.0.0.202501201829.jar`.

-Now, what will happen if I create a fake `com.kms.katalon.core.logging.KeywordLogger` in the `Include/scripts/groovy`? --- My fake `KeywordLogger` will effectively overwride the real `KeywordLogger` provided by Katalon.
+Now, I can create a fake `com.kms.katalon.core.logging.KeywordLogger` in the `Include/scripts/groovy`.
+Katalon Studio will allow me to do it.
+Then what will happen? --- My fake `KeywordLogger` will have higher precedence to the real `KeywordLogger` provided by Katalon.
+Effectify I can change the source code of the `KeywordLogger` as I like.

-I tried this idea, and found it works!
+I created this project and tried this idea.
+It worked!

 ## Description